Waipapa Taumata Rau, University of Auckland

 The University’s special connection with the Auckland region, and unique place in the world, is personified in its Māori name, Waipapa Taumata Rau, which was gifted to the University by the people of Ngāti Whātua Ōrākei in 2021.
 The enduring relationship with tangata whenua is based on Te Tiriti o Waitangi, an essential part of our distinctiveness, and is a key component of Taumata Teitei, our Vision 2030 and Strategic Plan 2025.

-The University has six main campuses and two research sites (Leigh and Waiheke Island).
+The University has five main campuses and two research sites (Leigh and Waiheke Island).
 Eight faculties represent each of its main disciplines: Arts, Business and Economics, Creative Arts and Industries, Education and Social Work, Engineering, Law, Medical and Health Sciences, and Science.
 It also has two Large-Scale Research Institutes: the Auckland Bioengineering Institute and the Liggins Institute.
+The Liggins Institute also has a research farm at Ngapouri, south of Rotorua, established in 2004.

 Many courses and research activities reflect Tāmaki Makaurau Auckland’s and Aotearoa New Zealand’s place in the world.
 This perspective has long been a feature of the University's programmes.
 For example, Pacific archaeology, ethnology and languages are emphasised in the discipline of Anthropology.
 Asian languages, including Chinese, Japanese and Korean, are taught, and Pacific languages were introduced in 1991.
 Te Wānanga o Waipapa in the Faculty of Arts offers Māori Studies and Pacific Studies, as well as Indigenous Studies.